State Significant Development

 - Determination

-A part 8 and part 12 storey mixed-use development consisting of a supermarket, medical centre, commercial premises, shop top housing for 97 residential units, affordable housing, remediation of contaminated land and associated site works
+A part 8 and part 12 storey mixed-use development consisting of a supermarket, medical centre, commercial premises, shop top housing for 97 residential units, affordable housing and associated site works

 Attachments & Resources